Saving & Spending Financial Health

 Exploding cell phones?
 Somehow, that just isn't a product that's going to have a long shelf life.

-In 2017, Samsung had to recall nearly three million phones because the batteries would explode.
-This led to plenty of parody videos as well as decreased sales for Samsung on smartphones.
+In 2017, Samsung had to recall over 2 million phones because the batteries would explode.
+This led to plenty of parody videos as well as decreased market sales for Samsung.

 TwitterPeek